Raising the flag on faulty reasoning.

 ⚽ Fair Play The argument is logically sound, uses evidence appropriately, avoids fallacious shortcuts, and engages with opposing views honestly.
 You might still disagree with the conclusion, but the reasoning is clean.

 🟨 Yellow Card The argument contains one or more common logical fallacies.
-The reasoning is flawed, but this is the kind of thing most people do without thinking — sloppy but not malicious.
+The reasoning is flawed, but this is the kind of thing most people do without thinking — more careless than calculated.

 🟥 Red Card The argument relies heavily on egregious or stacked fallacies, often combining multiple manipulative tactics.
-The reasoning isn't just flawed — it's actively misleading.
+The reasoning isn't just flawed — it's doing the flawing on purpose.

 Recent arguments from the public square, reviewed for logical fouls — and fair plays.